litespeedtech/lscache_wp/readme.txt

 = How do I make a WP nonce cacheable in my third-party plugin? =

 Our API includes a function that uses ESI to "punch a hole" in a cached page for a nonce.
-This allows the nonce to be cached for 12 hours, regardless of the TTL of the page it is on.
-Learn more in [the API documentation](https://docs.litespeedtech.com/lscache/lscwp/api/).
+This allows the nonce to be cached separately, regardless of the TTL of the page it is on.
+Learn more in [the API documentation](https://docs.litespeedtech.com/lscache/lscwp/api/#esi).
+We also welcome contributions to our predefined list of known third party plugin nonces that users can optionally include via [the plugin's ESI settings](https://docs.litespeedtech.com/lscache/lscwp/cache/#esi-nonce).

 = How do I enable the crawler? =